redis/redis-doc/topics/indexes.md

 [Geo hash](https://en.wikipedia.org/wiki/Geohash).
 The sorted set score represents alternating bits of longitude and latitude, so that we map the linear score of a sorted set to many small *squares* in the earth surface.
-By doing an 8+1 style center plus neighborhood search it is possible to retrieve elements by radius.
+By doing an 8+1 style center plus neighborhoods search it is possible to retrieve elements by radius.

 Limits of the score